khuang/ee109/final_report.md

 ### Performance
 After optimization, we classified 15 test points in 44944 cycles, with a classification accuracy of 93.33%.

+With a 100 MHz clock rate, our design could classify 15 points in 449 us.
+The optimized software implementation could classify 15 points in, on average, about 1604 us while running on an Intel Xeon processor.
+Thus, we ultimately achieved a 72% improvement over the software implementation.

 Our resource utilization was:
 ```bash
 +--------------------------------------+--------+-------+-----------+-------+